Icarus (magazine)

-Icarus is a student literary magazine based in Trinity College Dublin.
-The magazine is the earliest arts publication in Ireland.
+Icarus is a student literary magazine based in Trinity College Dublin, publishing work by students, alumni and staff of the university.
+The magazine is the earliest-founded arts publication still extant in Ireland.

-The current editors are Ava Chapman and Cathal Eustace.
+The current editors are Catherine Grogan and Louise Norris.

 History and profile

 Icarus was founded in 1950 by Alec Reid, and has been published with regularity at least twice a year ever since.
 The magazine focuses on creative writing and publishes poems, prose and drama written by students, staff and alumni of Trinity College.